 Kangra is also very popular for trekking among the adventurous and Trek-loving tourists.
 One can go for a trek to Triund or for a visually fascinating long trek of the Dhauladhar Range.
 Bir and Billing offer thrilling paragliding experiences that are a bonus to the adventure lovers.

 The Kangra Fort is the largest fort in the Himalayas and is historically very significant, with its mention found in the Mahabharata as well.
 Very close to Kangra is Dharamshala, home to Dharamshala Cricket Ground with a backdrop of serene view of the hills.
 Mcleodganj near Dharamshala is also the exile-in-home of Dalai Lama, who gets many followers to visit the place every year.
 Thus, tourists have many options to conduct excursions from Kangra.

 Kangra is also very famous for the temples in and around it.
 Most of the tourists who come here are in search of spiritual relief, and the different temples and monasteries provide the right atmosphere for that.
 Some temples are Brajeshwari, Baijnath, Chamunda Devi and Jwala Devi.

 One of the best things to do in Kangra if you are a foodie is to try out the gastronomical delights!
 Taste the exotic spices and unique dishes like Bhruni (fig leaves in dry gravy), Kalan ke pakode (pea fritters), and Seera (yummy sweet soup made from ground wheat) are the most popular ones.
 September to June is the perfect time to plan a vacation in Kangra and the nearest airport is Amritsar.

-Places to Visit and Things to Do in Kangra
+Things to Do in Kangra

 People Also Ask About Kangra Things To Do